-As we go through life we learn to develop ways of managing situations which enable us to live well enough.
-However most of us will, at some point in our lives, find ourselves in situations when our coping strategies no longer work well and we can feel stuck, overwhelmed, or distressed.
+As we go through life we may learn to develop ways of managing situations which enable us to live well enough.
+However most of us will, at some point in our lives, find ourselves in situations when old coping strategies no longer work well and we can feel stuck, overwhelmed, or distressed.
 At these times it can be really useful to get support from a trained professional.

 How is this different from talking to someone I know?